Yungblud: 2019–2020: The Underrated Youth and Weird!

 He was nominated for four NME awards: "Best British Solo Act", "Best Music Video" for "Original Me", "Best Solo Act in the World" and "Best Collaboration" also for "Original Me".
 He won "Best Music Video" for "Original Me".
-On 4 March 2020, Harrison announced he cancelled his Asia tour due to the COVID-19 pandemic.
-The Coachella's organisers then announced that they postponed the music festival from April to October also due to the COVID-19 pandemic.
+On 4 March 2020, Yungblud announced he cancelled his Asia tour due to the COVID-19 pandemic.
+Coachella's organisers then announced that they postponed the music festival from April to October also due to the COVID-19 pandemic.
 After his shows got cancelled, he came up with the Yungblud show, so he could give his fans a concert experience.
 On 22 April 2020, he released "Weird!".
 On 16 July, "Strawberry Lipstick" was released.
 Weird!, originally set to be released on 13 November 2020, was pushed back to 4 December 2020.

+2021–2022: Yungblud

-On 9 January 2021, he participated in the online event "A Bowie Celebration: Just for One Day", covering David Bowie's "Life on Mars?".
+On 9 January 2021, he participated in the online event "A Bowie Celebration: Just for One Day", covering David Bowie's "Life on Mars?"
 On 18 February 2021, the live cover was chosen as a soundtrack for NASA's Perseverance rover landing on Mars.

-2021–present: Yungblud

-On 19 August 2021, he released his single "Fleabag", it charted at number 78 in the UK.
+On 19 August 2021, he released his single "Fleabag"; it charted at number 78 in the UK.
 In November 2021, it was announced that Yungblud would release his first short film based on his 2020 song "Mars".
 The film is a collaboration between Mercury Studios and Interscope Films and focuses on one of the singer's fans named Charlie Acaster, who was struggling to convince her parents that she is transgender.
 On 11 March 2022, Yungblud released his single, "The Funeral", accompanied by the music video, released on YouTube, starring Sharon Osbourne and Ozzy Osbourne.
 "Memories", featuring American singer Willow, was the second single, released 6 May 2022.
 The music video for the single was released on YouTube the same day, featuring an appearance from YouTuber and Twitch streamer Valkyrae.

-Harrison revealed the cover art and release date for his third studio album on 17 May, during a livestream.
+Yungblud revealed the cover art and release date for his third studio album on 17 May, during a livestream.
 "Don't Feel Like Feeling Sad Today" was the third single, released 29 June 2022.
 "Tissues" was the fourth single, released 30 August 2022, the song notably samples "Close to Me" by the Cure.
 The third studio album, Yungblud, was released on 2 September 2022.